Do you often have to start the day with a feeble shower?

 A pressure-reducing valve (PRV) isn’t used in all residences, but if it’s in your home, the chances are that it’s malfunctioning and causing reduced water pressure.

-The PRV regulates the speed and pressure of the water reaching your home from the municipal water supply system.
-Its function is to ensure that the water entering your home doesn’t cause any damage to the plumbing system.
+The PRV regulates the speed and pressure of water reaching your home from the municipal water supply system.
+It ensures the water entering your home doesn’t damage the plumbing system.

 However, if this valve is faulty or needs replacement, it may drop water pressure throughout the home.
-You must call a plumber to examine it if none of the earlier steps yields substantial results.
+If none of the earlier steps yields substantial results, you must call a plumber to examine it.

-On a side note, you should replace a PRV every 12 years to make sure it’s operating the right way.
+On a side note, you should replace a PRV every 12 years to ensure it’s operating properly.

 How To Deal With Low Water Pressure

 These are just a few ways to deal with reduced water pressure in your home.
 We hope you’ll be able to take proper steps the next time such an issue crops up.
-And if in doubt, reach out to our team.
+If you are in doubt, reach out to our team.
 We are happy to assist you.

 But before we sign off, here’s one last tip: ask your neighbours if they face similar water pressure problems.
 If the problem is not isolated to a single room, there’s likely an issue with the municipal water supply.
 Also, maintenance activities on the local water supply system may lead to a drop in water pressure.